How To Graph X 6 On A Number Line

 Graphing x⁶ on a Number Line: A Step-by-Step Approach

 While a true representation of x⁶ requires a Cartesian coordinate system (x-y plane), we can still visualize some aspects of the function on a single number line.
-The number line will represent the x-values, and we'll use other visual cues to indicate the corresponding y-values and the function's behavior.
+Now, the number line will represent the x-values, and we'll use other visual cues to indicate the corresponding y-values and the function's behavior.
 This simplified representation focuses on illustrating the function's roots and general behavior.

 Step 1: Identify the Root(s)